 The most in-depth research on these projects and the offsets they generated found that 3 out of 4 offsets did not reduce the emissions they claimed to have reduced.[iv]

 A large number of low quality offsets have been used by countries and companies to meet their climate goals.
 Global greenhouse gas emissions are roughly about 1 billion tonnes of CO2 higher than they would have been, if these countries had reduced their emission directly.[v]
-That is about as many emissions as the US and the EU emit together in a year.
+That is about as much as Brazil emits in a year.

 Perverse incentives are hard to avoid